Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 I bought the Graco 9.5 HVLP sprayer for smaller fine finishing projects.
 Having used airless sprayers my whole painting career, it took me a while to get comfortable with the spray gun and its settings, but this sprayer produces a very nice finish when adjusted right.
-HVLP spraying lets you fine tune your air and fluid flow to get that automotive-like finish.
+HVLP spraying lets you fine-tune your air and fluid flow to get that automotive-like finish.

-This five stage turbine sprayer is powerful enough to spray thicker coatings, but thinning is needed to lay on a smooth coat without orange peel.
+This five-stage turbine sprayer is powerful enough to spray thicker coatings, but thinning is needed to lay on a smooth coat without orange peel.
 The water-based enamel I used with this sprayer is very thick and had to be thinned with water to get a fine finish.
 No thinning is needed when spraying lacquer and similar coatings with a thin viscosity.

 The Pro Comp Model

-The Pro Comp model, the pricier version of the 9.5 sprayer, includes both the plastic cup that holds one quart and a remote pressure pot that holds two quarts.
+The Pro Comp model, the pricier version of the 9.5 sprayers, includes both the plastic cup that holds one quart and a remote pressure pot that holds two quarts.
 This metal pressure pot allows you to use the spray gun without the cup connected to it, allowing the gun to fit easier inside tight spaces while spraying.
 All of the other features between the two models are exactly the same.

-I bought the pricier 9.5 sprayer for the pressurized remote pot, but after using this set up, carrying around the heavy pot with the shoulder strap was uncomfortable and annoying.
+I bought the pricier 9.5 sprayer for the pressurized remote pot, but after using this setup, carrying around the heavy pot with the shoulder strap was uncomfortable and annoying.
 I soon swapped out the remote pot for the gun-mounted cup.
 Unless you would benefit from using a remote pot, I would go with the less expensive 9.5 model, and again, all of the other features between the two sprayers are the same.

 Graco Conversion Part Confusion